jrdupuis/stacks_full_fasta_out/README.md

 This output includes SNPs of interest as well as flanking sequence of each catalog locus around the SNPs, and as of 20180928 this option hasn't been implemented in Stacks v2.

+Note: quite slow and inefficient with large numbers of markers

 #### Requires:

 * `populations.samples.fa`: standard fasta output from populations (ideally, already filtered).